scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 docs/getting-started.html
 ```

 Scaladoc can transform both files and directories (to organize your documentation into a tree-like structure).
 By default, directories have a title based on the file name and have empty content.
-There is an option to include `index.html` or `index.md` (not both) to provide both content and properties like the title (see [Properties](#properties)).
+It is possible to provide index pages for each section by creating `index.html` or `index.md` (not both) in the dedicated directory.

 ## Properties